Opinion

 2

-Laura DeSena about 11 years ago
+Laura DeSena over 11 years ago

 Synchronous online instruction needs to be part of the discussion as well.
 Most oversimplify a discussion of online learning by addressing blended and asynchronous only.
 Synchronous online instruction allows for critical discourse in the moment.
 Asynchronous emphasizes reflection and synchronous emphasizes expression -- both are necessary for academic success and growth.